i-dream-of-ai/currents-test-results/README.md

 - Get the run information by its ID

-3. `get-instance`
+3. `get-spec-file-attempts-and-errors`

-- Get the instance information by its ID
+- Get the instance information by its ID about attempts and errors

 1. Clone the project
 2. Run `npm install`